 Is the employee trained to use all allocated agile equipment efficiently?
 Comments Agreed Y/N Does the employee have a health condition which requires additional specialist equipment?
 Examples include: Back care issues and need for specialist chair.
 How will performance be measured, and outcomes monitored?
-Examples include: How will communication between line manager and employee be maintained?
-Examples include: What are the mechanisms in place for informal support from the wider team?
+Examples include: - Activity levels - Data quality - Record keeping entry timeframes - Service KPI's - Caseload size How will communication between line manager and employee be maintained?
+Examples include: Monthly supervision Weekly scheduled meeting/ discussion Ad hoc contact Team meetings Use of Teams / Video Calling Technology What are the mechanisms in place for informal support from the wider team?
 Examples include: - Team meetings - Use of Teams / Video / Teleconferencing - Shared contact numbers for advice and consultation How will the employee's safety be monitored when working agilely?
 Examples: - Electronic diaries to be kept up to date and as accurate as possible enabling most recent location to be checked by the team Is the employee aware that working from home is not a right and can be revoked at any time?
 Employee understands that there will be occasions when they are required to come into the office on planned working from home days to ensure business needs are met or to attend meetings?

 Does the employee understand their requirements to notify their manager when they are unable to work or be absent from work due to sickness or any other reason?
-Confirm sickness reporting arrangements and direct to Trust Sickness Absence policy Has all necessary mandatory training been completed?
-If not agree a date of when completion is required
+Confirm sickness reporting arrangements and direct to Trust Sickness Absence policy , , , , If not agree a date of when completion is been completed? required